-In this context, it was truly fortunate that his son-in-law was one of the best young architects in Mexico.
-If the project had stuck to his strict spending discipline, the museum would have been a shoebox.
-However, Romero's tenacious enthusiasm for expanding the tastes of his client has succeeded in bringing about the greatest paradigm shift in Mexican architecture.
-From the outside, the building marks an extraordinary addition to the city's skyline.
+If the project had stuck to Slim's strict spending discipline, the museum would have been a shoebox.
+However, Romero’s tenacious enthusiasm for expanding the tastes of his client has succeeded in bringing about the greatest paradigm shift in Mexican architecture.

 Pedro Reyes, artist and architect